pagkly/Zed/Investopedia3/Volume Weighted Average Price (VWAP) Definition.md

 Adding the VWAP indicator to a chart will complete all calculations for you.
 To calculate the VWAP yourself, follow these steps.
 Assume a 5-minute chart; the calculation is same regardless of what intraday time frame is used.

 1. Find the average price the stock traded at over the first five-minute period of the day.
-To do this, add the [high, low, and close, then divide by three](https://www.investopedia.com/articles/trading/11/trading-with-vwap-mvwap.asp).
+To do this, add the [[high, low, and close, then divide by three]](https://www.investopedia.com/articles/trading/11/trading-with-vwap-mvwap.asp).
 Multiply this by the volume for that period.
 Record the result in a spreadsheet, under column PV.
 2. Divide PV by the volume for that period.
 This will give the VWAP value.
 3. To maintain the VWAP value throughout the day, continue to add the PV value from each period to the prior values.
 Divide this total by total volume up to that point.
 To make this easier in a spreadsheet, create columns for cumulative PV and cumulative volume.
 Both these cumulative values are divided by each other to produce VWAP.

 ## What Does Volume Weighted Average Price (VWAP) Tell You?

-Large institutional buyers and [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp) use the VWAP ratio to help move into or out of stocks with as small of a market impact as possible.
+Large institutional buyers and [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp) use the VWAP ratio to help move into or out of stocks with as small of a market impact as possible.
 Therefore, when possible, institutions will try to buy below the VWAP, or sell above it.
 This way their actions push the price back toward the average, instead of away from it.

 Traders may use VWAP as a trend confirmation tool, and build trading rules around it.
 For example, when the price is above VWAP they may prefer to initiate long positions.
-When the price is below VWAP they may prefer to initiate [short positions](https://www.investopedia.com/terms/s/short.asp).
+When the price is below VWAP they may prefer to initiate [[short positions]](https://www.investopedia.com/terms/s/short.asp).

 ## The Difference Between Volume Weighted Average Price (VWAP) and a Simple Moving Average